Clint Newton: Melbourne Storm

-On 29 May 2007 Newton signed with the Melbourne Storm.
+On 29 May 2007, Newton signed with the Melbourne Storm.
 He started in the second row in the Storm's round 13 clash with the New Zealand Warriors in Auckland and was one of the best players on the field, playing the full 80 minutes.

 He went on to play and score in the Grand Final, a 34–8 victory over Manly, becoming the second player to transfer mid-year to a Grand Final winning club and made history by being the first player to transfer mid-year and score a try in his winning grand final.
 In all Newton played 15 matches for Melbourne, ending up on the losing side only once, a Round 20 defeat by Sydney Roosters.
 He had the same birthdays as fellow Storm players Billy Slater and Cameron Smith but was two years older than both players.
-In 2010, the premiership that Newton won with Melbourne was stripped by the NRL for major breaches of the salary cap alongside the 2009 premiership.
+In 2007, the premiership that Newton won with Melbourne was stripped by the NRL for major breaches of the salary cap alongside the 2009 premiership.

 Hull KR

-On 17 October 2007, he was released by the Melbourne Storm due to salary cap restrictions and announced his move to the Super League on a two-year contract at the Hull Kingston Rovers.
+On 17 October 2007, he was released by the Melbourne Storm due to salary cap restrictions and announced his move to the Super League on a two-year contract at Hull Kingston Rovers.